 Service a Mounted Windows Image

-In the first part of the process, you add a language pack, configuring international settings and enabling Windows features.
-In the second part, you remove a package, and then upgrade the Windows image to a higher edition of Windows.
+You can use the Deployment Image Servicing and Management (DISM) tool to mount a Windows image from a WIM or VHD file and modify it.
+In the first part of this walkthrough, you add a language pack, configuring international settings and enable Windows features.
+In the second part, you remove a package, and then upgrade the Windows image to a higher edition of Windows®.

 To complete the walkthrough, you need the following:

-A computer with the Windows OPK or Windows AIK tool installed on it.
+A computer that has the Windows ADK tools installed on it.

 Language packs, or other packages to add and remove from the image.